Yahoo DFS Basketball: Tuesday Picks

 This article is part of our Yahoo DFS Basketball series.

-After a night with no games Monday, the NBA roars back with 12 games on the schedule Tuesday.
-One of the more exciting games figures to be the matchup between the Bucks and Bulls, who are both battling for playoff positioning in the Eastern Conference.
+The NBA play-in tournament tips off Monday with one game from each conference.

-The Lakers are trying to keep their faint playoff hopes alive, but they'll be facing a tall order when they travel to Phoenix to play the Suns.
-The Spurs, who are battling with the Lakers for one of the final play-in spots in the West, won't have the easiest of opponents, either, when they take on the Nuggets.
+In the East, the Nets will host the Cavaliers.
+The winner is awarded the seventh seed, while the loser would have to play the winner of the other play-in game.
+In the West, a Clippers team that is much healthier than they have been for most of the season, will take on the Timberwolves.
+The winner locks in the seventh seed and a matchup against the Grizzlies, while the loser has to play the winner of the Pelicans and Spurs game.

-There are plenty of DFS options to wade through, so let's highlight some players to consider for your entries, as well as a few to possibly avoid.
+Let's discuss some players to consider for your Yahoo lineups, as well as a few to possibly avoid.

 GUARDS